lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

 ## Steps to download assets {#steps-to-download-assets}

-To download assets or folders containing assets for Brand Portal, follow these steps:
+To download assets or folders containing assets for [!DNL Brand Portal], follow these steps:

-1. From the Brand Portal interface, do one of the following:
+1. From the [!DNL Brand Portal] interface, do one of the following:

     * Select the folders or assets you want to download.
 From the toolbar at the top, click the **Download** icon.